 In her role, Haley is inspired by her team’s dedication to serving our country’s veterans, service members, and families and the perseverance and dedication of our clients as they seek help.

-Kady Luke, MSW, has been a part of our social work team for 6 months as a Regional Social Worker but has worked in the field of social work for the past 6 years.
+Kady Luke, MSW, LCSWA, has been a part of our social work team for over a year as a Regional Social Worker but has worked in the field of social work for the past 7 years.
 As a military spouse for almost a decade, she has seen firsthand the impact veteran service organizations have had on the community.
 This fueled her desire to support the warrior community from a professional standpoint.

 Kady values client advocacy and emphasizes the importance of making clients feel truly heard while offering support and resources through their time of need.
 At HOPE, individualized care for each of our clients is something we take pride in.
-Kady embodies that value through the personal connections she makes with the clients she serves and assists, specifically through her work with caregivers in the Caregiver Facebook Hub, which you can learn more about here.
+Kady embodies that value through the personal connections she makes with the clients she serves and assists.

 She shares, “As a military spouse myself; it is hard to put into words how inspiring the caregiver population is.
 When I think of caregivers, I think of sacrifice, resiliency, dedication, strength, advocacy, support, and HOPE.
 Supportive care is a team approach, and caregivers are the backbone of the veteran’s “team.”
 They support the veterans in some of their darkest moments.
 They show them unconditional love and support and advocate for them when they need it the most.
 I am honored to support an inspirational group of men and women who have dedicated their lives to caring for our nation’s heroes.”